 -

-Navigate your project — Switch between steps and processes to see all attribute values update automatically
+Navigate your project — Switch between steps, sub-steps, and processes to see all attribute values update automatically.

 💡 Tip: You can place multiple instances of the same header block in different locations.
 All instances share the same block definition and update simultaneously.